AlmaLinux/almalinux.org/content/blog/2024-07-05-almalinux-container-cloud-live-media-updates.md

 images:
   - /blog-images/2024/2024-07-05-images-updates.png
 post:
-    title: "AlmaLinux Cloud, Container and Live Media Images Updates"
+    title: "Delivering news on both AlmaLinux 9.4 and 8.10 images updates."
     image: /blog-images/2024/2024-07-05-images-updates.png
 ---

 Hey Community!
-Delivering news on both AlmaLinux 9.4 and 8.10 images updates.
+We have been doing a ton of work to automate our image creation, so we don't need to announce our image updates anymore; They come out so close to when we release the new versions that a separate announcement isn't necessary.
+However, we have heard from some of you that you have come to rely on this announcement, so here it is for AlmaLinux 9.4 and 8.10.

 ## Cloud and Container Images Updates and Changes

-AlmaLinux OS provides a variety of cloud images that are updated to 9.4 and 8.10 versions including:
+AlmaLinux OS provides a variety of cloud images that have been updated to 9.4 and 8.10 including:
 * [Amazon AWS](https://wiki.almalinux.org/cloud/AWS.html)
 * [Generic Cloud](https://wiki.almalinux.org/cloud/Generic-cloud.html)
     * Impacted architectures: **x86_64, AArch64, ppc64le, s390x**.
 The size of the boot partition (`/boot`) increased from `512 MiB` to `1024 MiB / 1GiB`.
 This means that three and more kernels can be installed and enables larger initramfs (initial ram file system) and kernel related development.